Faculty Manual

 These centers provide academic support free-of-charge to all FDU students.
 Individualized tutoring is available in writing, mathematics, business, arts and sciences, and the University Core curriculum.
 The tutoring staff includes professional tutors and peer tutors chosen for academic excellence in their major fields.
 The Centers offer individualized assistance in study skills and time management.
 Discussion groups, review sessions, and workshops are tailored for students in specific courses or areas of study as needed.

-You may refer students to the appropriate Center for any academic difficulties they may have.
-You will receive written progress reports from the Center staff.
-The Center locations are:
+You may refer students to the appropriate Center for support and help with any academic challenges they may have.

 Administration